DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2019-10-01-allocations-cycle-summary.md

 Requests for additional PE places (PE with EBacc subject) were captured in [a separate form](https://drive.google.com/open?id=1vg8lo_59kpXDRw6aWfuFjJWzXQ0driok).

+## Collecting allocations mid-cycle

+Providers were required to submit a separate spreadsheet if they wanted to request permission to recruit in a subject they had not requested at the beginning of the cycle.
+This was referred to as the 'spreadsheet for missing allocations'.

 ## Email to providers 1

 This email was sent to ITT providers and lead schools.